 Here’s an interesting article from Anesthesiology Clinics.
-A review of current understanding of sleep and sedation in ICU patients.
+A review of current understanding of sleep and sedation in ICU patients paving a path for strict new regulations.
 I can’t say it’s a subject I know a lot about.
 But it is clear to me that there are some aspects worth considering.

 Sleep in the ICU

 Normal sleep is influenced by circardian rhythmicity and cyclic progression through the sleep stages.
 In the ICU and with sedation this rythmicity is lost.
 Sleep becomes fragmented with all the stuff that is constantly going on in an ICU.
 Cannulations, catheterisations, suctioning, recruiting and so on.

 With sedation the patient is more often suspended in one of the light sleep stages (Non–REM stages I and II) with only a small percentage of time spent in the deeper stages (slow wave sleep, formerly known as Non-rem Stages III and IV, and REM-sleep).